bbatsov/neocaml/README.md

 ## Goal

-Build a modern Emacs major mode for OCaml powered by TreeSitter for font-locking and indentation.
+Build a modern Emacs major mode for OCaml, powered by TreeSitter for font-locking and indentation.

+Secondary goal - port this functionality to Tuareg, if feasible.

 ## Status